dhr412/ardswitch/README.md

 ### 3. **C++ Automation Executable**

-* A simple Windows application that sends a keyboard input of `Alt + Esc` using the `SendInput` API.
+* A simple Windows application that sends a keyboard input of `Alt + Tab` using the `SendInput` API.

 **Automation script**: [`autom.cpp`](./src/autom.cpp)